Projects per year

 Biography

-She is currently the Associate Dean Research in the Social Science Faculty and a Professor of Evaluation in Economics at the School of International Development focusing on the MSc Impact Evaluation for International Development programme.
+She is currently the Associate Dean Research and the Associate Dean Innovation in the Social Science Faculty and a Professor of Evaluation in Economics at the School of Global Development focusing on the MSc Impact Evaluation for Global Development programme.
 Maren worked with the International Food Policy Research Institute in Washington, DC, USA and the Overseas Development Institute in London, UK as a Research Fellow in evaluation and impact assessment.
 She has been a guest lecturer at Chancellor College at Zomba, Malawi.
 She is also a 3ie Senior Research Fellow and a core team member of the Centre for Development Impact - a joint initiative between IDS, Itad and UEA.

 Maren has conducted quantitative impact evaluations for national and international funders on a range of themes across South Asia and East Africa with a focus on microfinance impact evaluations in India and Bangladesh.
 She is the author of a wide range of peer-reviewed academic publications and several Campbell systematic reviews (including systematic reviews of systematic reviews) on financial inclusion, payments-by-results, immunisation programmes as well as on the link between government policies and income inequalities.
-She is an editor at the International Development Coordinating Group of the Campbell Collaboration and an editor of the Journal of Comments and Replications in Economics.
+She is an editor at the International Development Coordinating Group of the Campbell Collaboration and an editor of Progress in Development Studies.

 Videos about Maren's research on financial inclusion can be found here.